Vorschreibung/siml/SPEC.rst

 * Simplified syntax:

   - Fixed indentation: ``- `` at column 0 for new items,
-    and two spaces for subsequent fields.
+    and two spaces for subsequent fields and block list lines.
   - Keys are unquoted identifiers.
-  - Lists are only the inline ``[a, b, c]`` form with bare words.
+  - Lists are either inline ``[a, b, c]`` or simple block lists using ``- item``, and elements are always bare words.
   - Literal blocks are always ``|`` and should be the last field of the item.

 * Minimal comment behavior: